MarcoLIU27/MarcoLIU27/README.md

 ### Hi there 👋

-Hi, I'm Marco Liu, a passionate and driven Computer Science Master‘s student at the University of California, San Diego.
-I have extensive project and research experience in software engineering, AI, and machine learning, and I’m also constantly looking to expand my knowledge and skills in these fields.
+Hi, I'm Marco Liu, a passionate and driven Computer Science Master's student at the University of California, San Diego and a Full Stack Developer with expertise in frontend (React, TypeScript, Next.js) and backend (Node.js, Python, Spring Boot) technologies, along with database management (MySQL, PostgreSQL, MongoDB), cloud platforms (AWS, Azure), and UX/UI design.
+I specialize in building AI-powered, user-interactive applications and am actively seeking full-time Software Engineer opportunities.

-I am actively seeking a summer 2024 software engineer internship that will allow me to apply my technical skills, collaborate with a dynamic team, and contribute to projects that make a meaningful impact.

-As a creative and detail-oriented individual, I take great pride in my work and have a proven track record of successful leadership in group projects.
-I am committed to delivering high-quality results and am always eager to learn from my peers and mentors.
-I have strong experience in Java, Python, C/C++, JavaScript, and Node.js/Express, and have been actively involved in the full lifecycle of user-facing software development from requirement analysis, system design, and product prototyping to coding and testing.
-Also, I have worked as research intern in computer vision, machine learning, and deep learning.
+With years of experience delivering high-impact, client-facing applications in family wellness, marketing, and e-learning industries, I have contributed to every stage of the software development lifecycle—from requirement analysis and system design to prototyping, coding, and testing.
+My goal is to build scalable, user-centric solutions that drive meaningful business impact.